Unreleased Half-Life games: Half-Life 2: Episode Three

 In May 2006, Valve announced a trilogy of episodic games that would continue the story of Half-Life 2 (2004).
-Episode One was released on June 1, 2006, followed by Episode Two on October 10, 2007.
-Episode Three was initially planned for Christmas 2007.
-Valve released little information about it in the following years, and in 2011 Wired described it as vaporware.
+Episode One was released in 2006, followed by Episode Two in 2007.
+Episode Three was initially announced for Christmas 2007 and was highly anticipated.
+Valve released little information in the following years, and in 2011 Wired described it as vaporware.

-Valve eventually abandoned episodic development, as they wanted to create more ambitious games.
-The designer Robin Walker said Valve failed to find a unifying idea for the game that provided a sense of "wonderment, or opening, or expansion".
-Additionally, they had started developing a new game engine, Source 2; as developing Half-Life 2 and the original Source engine simultaneously had created problems, Valve delayed development of a new Half-Life until Source 2 was complete.
+Valve canceled Episode Three as they had become fatigued with Half-Life and struggled to identify new gameplay mechanics.
+They eventually abandoned episodic development, as they wanted to create more ambitious games.
+Additionally, as developing Half-Life 2 and the original Source game engine simultaneously had created problems, Valve delayed development of a new Half-Life until their new engine, Source 2, was complete.

-In 2016, Marc Laidlaw, the writer of the Half-Life series, left Valve.
-In 2017, he posted a short story, "Epistle 3", on his website.
-Journalists interpreted it as a synopsis of the plot for Episode Three; alternatively, it may have been intended for Borealis, another canceled project.
-Walker denied that it had been Valve's plan for Episode Three, and said that it was likely just one of many ideas by Laidlaw.
-After Laidlaw published the story, some players left negative reviews for Dota 2 on Steam, believing that Valve had forgone the Half-Life series.
-The story led to fan efforts to create Episode Three.
+In 2017, the Half-Life writer, Marc Laidlaw, released a short story that journalists speculated was a summary of the Episode Three plot.
+In 2024, Valve released footage and concept art of Episode Three as part of a documentary about the making of Half-Life 2.

 Junction Point Studios episode

 Another Half-Life 2 episode was developed by Junction Point Studios, led by Warren Spector.
-The episode showed how Ravenholm became the town seen in Half-Life 2, infested with headcrabs and zombies, and saw the return of the character of Father Grigori.
-It included a "magnet gun", which fired projectiles that magnetized metal surfaces and attracted objects and enemies, and would have been used for combat and puzzles.
+The episode showed how the town of Ravenholm from Half-Life 2 became infested with headcrabs and zombies, with the return of the character of Father Grigori.
+It included a "magnet gun", which fired projectiles that magnetized metal surfaces and attracted objects and enemies, and was used for combat and puzzles.

 Junction Point worked on the game for a year, producing enough content to demonstrate one section, and a vertical slice that demonstrated the magnet gun.
 Valve lost interest in the project and Junction Point, who had been acquired by Disney Interactive Studios partway through, canceled it to instead develop Epic Mickey.
 Images of the game appeared in early 2017.